The Hindu, The Muslim and

 A few comments on the meaning of imputing are warranted at this point because we are saved through the imputed righteousness of Christ, not through our own righteousness or religious observance.
 That was the mistake of the three pilgrims.

 To impute something to a person means to set it to his account or to number it among the things belonging to him, to reckon it to him.
 If something is imputed to a person, it is made his legally; it is counted or imputed as his possession.
 To impute means to account, charge, credit, reckon, attribute.
 For example, put the righteousness of Jesus Christ to my account!
-“It makes no difference, so far as the meaning of imputation is concerned, who it is that imputes, whether man (Sam.
-22:15) or God (Psalm 32:2); it makes no difference what is imputed, whether a good deed for reward (Psalm 106:30ff) or a bad deed for punishment (Lev.17:4); and it makes no difference whether that which is imputed is something which is personally one's own prior to the imputation, as in the case above cited, where his own good deed was imputed to Phinehas (Psalm 106:30-31), or something which is not one's own prior to the imputation, as where Paul asks that a debt not personally his own be charged to him (Philemon 18).
-In all these cases the act of imputation is simply the charging of one with something... when God is said to ‘impute righteousness’ to a person, the meaning is that He judicially accounts such a one to be righteous and entitled to all the rewards of a righteous person (Rom.
-4:6,11)” (2).
+“It makes no difference, so far as the meaning of imputation is concerned, who it is that imputes, whether man (1 Samuel 22:15) or God (Psalm 32:2); it makes no difference [as to] what is imputed, whether a good deed for reward (Psalm 106:30ff) or a bad deed for punishment (Leviticus 17:4); and it makes no difference whether that which is imputed is something which is personally one’s own prior to the imputation, as in the case above cited, where his own good deed was imputed to Phinehas (Psalm 106:30-31), or something which is not one’s own prior to the imputation, as where Paul asks that a debt not personally his own be charged to him (Philemon 18).
+In all these cases the act of imputation is simply the charging of one with something... when God is said to ‘impute righteousness’ to a person, the meaning is that He judicially accounts such a one to be righteous and entitled to all the rewards of a righteous person (Romans 4:6,11)”. (# 2).

 Justification - its Meaning